 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the X-E1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X-E1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-E1 was succeeded by the Fujifilm X-E2.
+Both the 1DX Mark II and the X-E1 have been discontinued, but can regularly be found used on eBay.
+The X-E1 was replaced by the Fujifilm X-E2, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.